ryenus/rop/README.md

 ### Managed Instance Objects of Command Classes

-Internally Rop helps manage all the instance objects of registered Command classes, which makes it possible to get the instance object of any registered Command class, e.g.:
+Internally optj helps manage all the instance objects of registered Command classes, which makes it possible to get the instance object of any registered Command class, e.g.:

 ```java
 parser = new OptionParser(FooCommand.class); // register with class FooCommand